abzdel/Summarize-CLI/README.md

 ```

 ## Jupyter notebook
-To use the Jupyter notebook version of Summarize CLI, open the summarize-cli.ipynb notebook in Jupyter and follow the instructions in the notebook.
+To use the Jupyter notebook version of Summarize CLI, open the summarize.ipynb notebook in Jupyter and follow the instructions in the notebook.